takafu/slack-claude-bot/README.md

 ## How It Works

 1. When mentioned, the bot spawns Claude Code CLI with the message
-2. Claude's response is converted from Markdown to Slack mrkdwn format
+2. Claude receives environment variables:
+   - `SLACK_BOT_TOKEN`: Bot token for API access
+   - `SLACK_CHANNEL`: Current channel ID
+   - `SLACK_THREAD_TS`: Thread timestamp
+3. Claude uses Bash tool to call Slack API directly (via curl) for:
+   - Posting messages
+   - Adding reactions
+   - Any other Slack actions
-3. The session ID is stored per thread for context continuation
+4. The session ID is stored per thread for context continuation
-4. Subsequent messages in the thread automatically use the same session
+5. Subsequent messages in the thread automatically use the same session

 ## Limitations